 Z-Probe Computer Set-up

-In order to use the z-probe with Easel, you will need to make sure you are running the correct grbl firmware (1.0c) and that you have the proper Easel driver (0.2.7) installed.
+In order to use the z-probe with Easel, you will need to make sure you are running grbl firmware 1.0c or later, and that you have Easel Driver 0.2.7 or later installed.

 If you’re using an X-Controller, you’ll will already have the correct grbl firmware installed on your controller board.
 There is nothing you need to do for this step.

 Once you have the grbl firmware installed, it’s time to download and install the correct Easel local driver.
-Go to Easel, and go to the Help > Downloads section.
+Go to Easel, and go to the Help -> Downloads section to get the latest available driver.